juancastillo0/wasm_run/README.md

 The [assets/wasm.worker.js](packages/wasm_run/lib/assets/wasm.worker.js) is used as the script for implementing the worker, you may override it with the `workerScriptUrl` configuration in `WorkersConfig`.

-Since functions cannot be passed to Web Workers, you will need provide the functions imported in the imported by using the `mapWorkerWasmImports` parameter.
-An example of the script can be found in [worker_map_imports.js](packages/wasm_run/example/test/worker_map_imports.js), it exposes a `mapWorkerWasmImports` that receives the imports, the wasm module and other information, and returns the mapped wasm imports object.
+You may also configure the WASM imports are by using the `mapWorkerWasmImports` parameter.
+An example of the script can be found in [worker_map_imports.js](packages/wasm_run/example/test/worker_map_imports.js), it exposes a `mapWorkerWasmImports` that receives the imports, the WASM module and other information, and returns the mapped WASM imports object.

 ## Web Assembly System Interface (WASI)

 We support [WASI](https://github.com/WebAssembly/WASI) [wasi_snapshot_preview1](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md) through the [wasmtime_wasi](https://docs.rs/wasmtime-wasi/9.0.0/wasmtime_wasi/) or [wasmi_wasi](https://docs.rs/wasmi_wasi/0.29.0/wasmi_wasi) Rust crates, [chosen depending on the target platform](#runtime-for-platform).

-In the web platform we do not automatically support modules with WASI imports.
-However, you may provide the imports manually.
-In the future we may provide an integration in a separate package, perhaps using [bjorn3/browser_wasi_shim](https://github.com/bjorn3/browser_wasi_shim).
+In the web platform we support WASI modules by using [bjorn3/browser_wasi_shim](https://github.com/bjorn3/browser_wasi_shim).
+The file system directories exported by the host are in-memory Maps where the files are represented as `Uint8List` buffers.
+Other APIs, such as time and random are implemented using the JavaScript browser APIs.

-### Examples
+### WASI Examples

-Usage within Dart can be found in the [main test](./packages/wasm_run/example/lib/main.dart).
+Usage within Dart can be found in the [wasi_test.dart](./packages/wasm_run/example/lib/wasi_test.dart).

 The WASI module used to execute the test is compiled from the [`rust_wasi_example` Rust project](./packages/rust_wasi_example/src/lib.rs) within this repo.